subhranil002/RoboSpeaker/README.md

 # RoboSpeaker

-RoboSpeaker is a Python script that utilizes the `pyttsx3` library to convert text input into speech output.
-This script is designed for Windows users.
+RoboSpeaker is a Python script crafted for Windows users.
+It employs the `pyttsx3` library to convert text input into speech output.
+Designed for simplicity, it allows users to seamlessly transform text messages into spoken words, enhancing accessibility and convenience.

 ## Prerequisites